 What is Mobile Device Management?

 Mobile Device Management (MDM) is an application called AirWatch for mobile devices such as cell phones and tablets.
-AirWatch will enhance information security by ensuring a six-digit pin (passcode, password or pattern) and enabling file and email encryption.
+AirWatch will enhance information security by ensuring a six-digit pin (passcode, password or pattern) and enabling file and email encryption on corporate mobile devices.
 It adds an additional layer of security by separating emails into a corporate email container.

 Why is the university implementing MDM?